pavelkouril/unity-lowpoly-shader/README.md

 HOWEVER, there are some limitations:

+- Sometimes, the lightning/shadows seems to be kinda off. *I'm investigating this, but I can't find the solution to make it look nicer.*
-- It doesn't work for Unity terrain.
+- It works for terrain, but the results are sometimes looking subpar.
-- Sometimes the lowpoly shaded face will look ugly because of the way UV coordinates are used for coloring face.
+- For some models, the lowpoly shaded face can look ugly (the color not fitting the rest of the model); this is caused by using "bad" part of texture (UV coordinates are taken from center of the face).
 Modifying the texture will fix this.
-- Only one light is supported at the moment.

 Fixing the lights and adding support for Unity terrain is definitely on my todo list, but if you need it ASAP, it's better to just send a pull request!